uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 Next we need to enable some output variables.
 The control for which outputs ``dvmdostem`` will generate and at what resolution happens using a special ``.csv`` file.
-The file has one row for every possible variable and columns for the different resolutions.
+The file has one row for every available variable and columns for the different resolutions.
 The file can be edited by hand, but we have also written a utility script for working with the file.
 We’ll use the utility script here.
 For this example we will do our command using the interactive form instead of the one-off form.
-Also notice that this script outputs a summary of the variable enabled in a tabular format.
+Also notice that this script outputs a summary of the variables enabled in a tabular format.
 This means that it is hard to read on a narrow screen because the lines wrap, which is why the following looks so bad.
 On your computer you can make the font smaller or your terminal wider to have the output be readable.